 Femto owner/manager reigsters with network as one time so that he can operate (add/delete/modify) on the allowed CAG list of the users.

 In this solution, “biometric templates” imply symmetric hashes derived from biometrics collected.
 This is similar to existing implementations in UEs supporting biometric based authentication where multiple biometrics are collected from the user and the templates are stored internally for future use.

+After successful registration, femto owner can be authenticated using biometric templates collected during runtime.

 6.6.1 Solution details